National Trust Properties – Devon

 Drewsteignton, Dartmoor, Devon, EX6 6PB

-We’re staying open during the conservation work, giving you the opportunity to go behind the scenes.
-Inside the castle has been redisplayed by three artists, you will see elements of the collection brought together in creative ways, and darkened spaces brought to life revealing new aspects of Drogo’s remarkable story.
+We’re staying open during the conservation work, allowing you to go behind the scenes.
+Three artists have redisplayed the castle inside.
+You will see elements of the collection brought together in creative ways and darkened spaces brought to life, revealing new aspects of Drogo’s remarkable story.

 Discover the beautiful Lutyens-designed terraced garden with dramatic views of Dartmoor.
-There’s plenty to see from the rose garden to the quaint Bunty House (Wendy House) complete with its own miniature garden.
+There’s plenty to see, from the rose garden to the quaint Bunty House (Wendy House), complete with its miniature garden.

 Bradley Manor House

-Unspoiled and fascinating medieval manor house, still a relaxed family home.
+An unspoiled and fascinating medieval manor house, it is still a relaxed family home.
 Wander through rooms untouched by time, warm yourself by the open fire, and unwind in the tranquil garden.

 Located in a green haven of riverside meadows and woodland hidden away in the heart of the town.